How to Fix Call of Duty: MW2 Queue Stuck on Connecting?

 Navigating to Turn off Windows Firewall

-4. Finally, select the Turn off Windows Defender Firewall option under both Private and Public network settings.
+4. Select Turn off Windows Defender Firewall for both Private and Public network settings.

 Turning off Windows Firewall